 It only takes one horse fly bite to convince you that they are problematic.
 We heard a guy broke his finger and got bitten on the same day, but could not decide which hurt more!
 Well, this Bite-Lite H-Trap review will help you make a decision and possibly convince you that it is the best horse fly catcher on the market.

-- The Horse Fly Trap Study
+- Alternative Horse Fly Traps

 We’ve all experienced the scourge of pests in some fashion or another.
 Horseflies take being the job of being a pest a step further by terrorizing every person or animal within their radius.